We apply the results of assessment to improve student learning and unit-level effectiveness.

 - membership of the Core Assessment Team.

-as referenced on p.
-18 of the handbook
+Additional Resources as referenced in the handbook

 - Assessment Plan Worksheet